ChristopherCautivar/simple-todo-webapp/README.md

     * by urgent
     * by date (created, due, etc)
 * Views
-    * In an hourly log view, saved on a daily basis in a format that can be recorded and analyzed
+    * An hourly log view, saved on a daily basis in a format that can be recorded and analyzed
-    * In a freeform scratch space view, displaying as many related or selected todo items on a single page, sorted by user specification, and highly customizeable
+    * A freeform scratch space view, displaying as many related or selected todo items on a single page, sorted by user specification, and highly customizeable
-    * Todos can be minimized to just title, or maximized to show all info
     * Tags will be suggested as the user fills in a field
 * Database
     * sqlite3 for lightweight storage within the container